vedant-thunder/vedant-thunder/README.md

 HI THERE!
 My name is Vedant Khanna.
-I am learning how to code!
+Currently, I am learning how to code!